© Crown copyright 2021

 It is recommended that the home has an arrangement to enable booking/appointments for visitors.
 Ad hoc visits cannot be enabled.

-Family and friends should be advised that if there is a declared outbreak in a care home then visiting will need to be restricted only to exceptional circumstances such as end of life.
+Family and friends should be advised that if there is a declared outbreak in a care home then visiting will need to be restricted only to exceptional circumstances such as end of life and essential care giver visits only.

 If there is a restriction to visitors in place, alternative ways of communicating between residents and their families and friends should be offered.
 The care home should also provide regular updates to residents’ loved ones on their mental and physical health, how they are coping and identify any additional ways they might be better supported, including any cultural or religious needs.